Editor’s note: Panasonic’s Cut Out the Darkness project has ended with no plans further collection, selection, or donation of designs.

-In February, people can vote for their favorite designs, and the top 100 will be turned into lampshades and donated with the solar lanterns.
+In February, people voted for their favorite designs, and the top 100 will be turned into lampshades and donated with the solar lanterns.
 Panasonic plans to transport the donated solar lanterns and shades to recipients in March.

 Eleven recognized paper-cut artists from around the world have also contributed designs to support the project — check out their work for inspiration.